 Amniocentesis is a procedure in which the doctor obtains a small sample of fluid that surrounds the developing fetus.
 The sample is then sent to the laboratory for testing.
 This fluid sample can be used to diagnose both chromosomal problems like Down syndrome and trisomy 18 as well as open defects like spina bifida.
 Amniocentesis is an invasive procedure, which means that there is a small risk of miscarriage (less than one in 200) associated with it.
 Results of the test for Down syndrome and trisomy 18 will take about seven to 14 days.
 Results of the test for spina bifida will take about two to five days.

-A genetic counselor will be available to discuss your baby's diagnosis in detail and options available to you.
+A genetic counselor will be available to discuss your baby's diagnosis in detail and the options available to you.
 One option would be to continue the pregnancy and make arrangements for appropriate medical services at and after delivery.
 Placing the infant for adoption after birth can also be considered.
-Another option for you to choose is termination of pregnancy.
+Another option for you to choose is the termination of pregnancy.

-A screen negative result means that your risk of having a child with a neural tube defect is one in 1,000 or less.
-It also means that your risk of having a child with Down syndrome is less than that of a 35-year-old woman.
+A screen negative result means that your likelihood of having a child with a neural tube defect is one in 1,000 or less.
+It also means that your likelihood of having a child with Down syndrome is less than that of a 35-year-old woman.
 It is never possible to be sure that your baby is going to be normal.
 The AFP PLUS Quad Test will allow us to identify at least five out of every six cases of open spina bifida and almost all cases of anencephaly.
 It can also lead to the diagnosis of about eight out of every 10 cases of Down syndrome and trisomy 18.
 Remember, a screening test can never completely rule out the possibility of a neural tube defect, Down syndrome, or trisomy 18.
 There are also many other birth defects that cannot be identified with this test.

 The test may give you and your doctor important information about your pregnancy and your developing baby.
-Twins may be discovered or your expected date of delivery may be corrected, so that your prenatal care and visits can be adjusted accordingly.
+Twins may be discovered or your expected date of delivery may be corrected so that your prenatal care and visits can be adjusted accordingly.

 If your baby is found to have a serious birth defect, you can receive professional counseling about how your child's physical and mental development may be affected.
-The individual capabilities and potential of children with birth defects are considerations which you may wish to discuss with your counselor or with other health care providers.
+The individual capabilities and potential of children with birth defects are considerations that you may wish to discuss with your counselor or with other health care providers.
 Further information and support are available through groups such as your local Down Syndrome Society and Spina Bifida Association.